justeat/f-templates/README.md

 yarn add @justeat/f-templates
 ```

-Once the module has been copied into your project (via the [gulp-build-fozzie `copy:assets`](https://github.com/justeat/gulp-build-fozzie#copyassets) task) you can require and call it like so:
+Once the module has been copied into your project (via the [gulp-build-fozzie `copy:assets`](https://github.com/justeat/gulp-build-fozzie#copyassets) task) you can use it in the following ways.

 ### Node